Yoshii64/PC-optimizations/docs/post install optimizations.md

 [Firefox](https://www.mozilla.org/en-US/firefox/download/thanks/) is heavily recommended for security and privacy.

-If you want silly but good features, use [OperaGX](https://www.opera.com/computer/thanks?ni=eapgx&os=windows). (may change this)

-the browsers you should change *from* would be Chrome (not bad but there's better) Edge (privacy concerns) and any older browser
+the browsers you should change *from* would be Chrome (not bad but there's better) Edge (privacy concerns), OperaGX (privacy/tracking concerns) and any older browser

 ## quick optimizations